 Make a great escape

 Escape adventure rooms are massive in London at the moment, and a LOT of fun.
 I recently took some amateur cryptographer friends to Lockd, a new venture in South London with puzzles dreamed up by two Russian physicists.
 Games cost from £20pp based on a team of five.
 Review here.
+(A great resource, listing every escape room in London, can be found here.)
+GOOD FOR GROUPS.

 Turn the city into your gym